Tsehay Hawkins: Early life

-Career
+Early career

 Hawkins won a national dance competition in January 2017.
 She appeared on Australian variety TV show, Little Big Shots in 2018 as an African fusion dancer.
 At the 2019 World Salsa championships she won Youth Salsa Soloist, Youth Mixed Latin Soloist, and Youth/Adult Mixed Latin Couples & Duets (partnered with Oliver Pineda).
 In early 2021, Hawkins won the World Amateur Ladies Salsa and Urban Latin Championship.
 She has won four world titles in Latin and commercial dance.

+The Wiggles

 Hawkins became an auxiliary member of the Wiggles' Fruit Salad TV YouTube series in August 2021 alongside Evie Ferris (blue), Kelly Hamilton (yellow) and John Pearce (purple).
-Anthony Field eventually hired the auxiliary members, thinking "children who are watching the show today come from culturally diverse families, so [he] wanted the Wiggles to reflect their audience."
-In October of that year, yellow Wiggle Emma Watkins announced that she was retiring from The Wiggles at the end of the year.
-While the group were in hiatus from live performances, Hawkins, with the Wiggles members, presented the Best Australian Live Act trophy at the 2021 ARIA Music Awards.
+Anthony Field eventually hired the auxiliary members, thinking "children who are watching the show today come from culturally diverse families, so [he] wanted the Wiggles to reflect their audience".
+In October of that year, yellow Wiggle Emma Watkins announced that she was retiring from the Wiggles at the end of the year.

 Hawkins took Watkins' role as the yellow Wiggle in 2022.
 At age 16, Hawkins surpassed Greg Page (age 19) as the youngest person to join the Wiggles.

 Personal life

 Hawkins resides with her family in Bargo, New South Wales.

-Because of her age, Hawkins is chaperoned when touring with the Wiggles and was continuing her education via Distance Education online in 2022.
+Awards

+While the group were in hiatus from live performances, Hawkins, with the Wiggles members, presented the Best Australian Live Act trophy at the 2021 ARIA Music Awards.